 - Judicial processes

 - Crime research and statistics

 With greater attention being focused on law enforcement and national security, criminal justice students with bachelor's and graduate degrees are in demand.

 Graduates might explore careers in a criminal justice agency, such as law enforcement or probation, or find employment in government agencies, nonprofits, and in private sector organizations such as insurance carriers and victim services.

 Talk with us to get started

 Fill out this form to let us know you're interested, and we'll get back to you as soon as possible to answer your questions.

 42 credits minimum; 24 upper division.
 2.0 minimum GPA.
-Criminology & Criminal Justice majors are required to complete an internship in a criminal justice agency or related area.
+Criminology & Criminal Justice majors are required to complete field interviews for course assignments or earn credits through an internship in a criminal justice agency or related area.